 5. Regulatory Compliance

 ERP technology reduces risk in a few ways.
 Granular access control and defined approval workflows can strengthen financial controls and reduce fraud.
 Additionally, more accurate data prevents mistakes that could lead to lost sales or fines.
-And finally, the ability to see the status of the entire operation enables employees to quickly handle risks posed by business disruptions.
+And finally, the ability to see the status of the entire operation means employees can quickly handle risks posed by business disruptions.

 7. Data Security

-ERP providers understand that your system houses critical, sensitive data and take necessary steps to ensure it is secure.
+ERP providers understand that your system houses critical, sensitive data and take necessary steps to make sure it is secure.
 This diligence is more important than ever as the volume and scale of cyberattacks increase.
-Vendor-managed cloud ERP software, particularly, uses cutting-edge security protocols to ensure your company doesn’t fall victim to a damaging attack.
+Vendor-managed cloud ERP software, particularly, uses cutting-edge security protocols to safeguard your company from a damaging attack.

 8. Increased Productivity

 Employees are most effective when they work together.
-ERP solutions make it easy to share information — like purchase orders, contracts, and customer-support records — among teams.
+ERP solutions make it easy to share information—such as purchase orders, contracts, and customer-support records—among teams.
 It knocks down walls between departments by giving employees appropriate access to real-time data on related business functions.

 9. Scalability